 Early evening and my grandmother is cutting slices of an old bread.
 She beats the eggs in an old enamel plate and soaks the bread into the mixture.
-The generous slices are fried to a delicious orange crust and topped with cheese when still hot.
-The kitchen smells wonderfully and the child at the table is waiting eagerly.
-The bread arrives pipping hot, crispy and the melted cheese makes filaments in the small hands which cut the bread in halves.
-Almost 20 years later, this child found itself in France.
+The generous slices are fried to a delicious orange crust and topped with cheese while still hot.
+The kitchen smells wonderfully and the child at the table is waiting impatiently.
+The bread arrives crispy and pipping hot while the melted cheese makes filaments in the small hands which cut the bread in halves.
+Almost 20 years later, the same child found itself in France.
 The country where food is an important part of life and where talks about food and wine can go on endlessly.
-It has been a while since I had my grandmother make a this savoury version of French toast and I’ve been often thinking about those happy evenings at her home.
-But in France, this version of French toast is not known.
-Nonetheless, frying a piece old bread is done in many countries, so is in France, but instead of salt they put sugar in the egg and instead of cheese they top it with fresh fruit or drizzle chocolate sauce over it.
+It has been a while since my grandmother made this savoury version of French toast and I’ve been often thinking about those happy evenings at her home.
+Frying a piece old bread is done in many countries and so is in France.
+Only here instead of salt they put sugar in the egg and instead of topping it with cheese they drizzle chocolate sauce over it.

-The other morning I found slices of old brioche in the pantry which made a perfect excuse to prepare French toast for breakfast, or pain perdu meaning lost bread.
+The other morning I found slices of old brioche in the pantry which made a perfect excuse to prepare French toast or as the French actually call it, pain perdu (lost bread).

-While I was dipping the brioche in the milk I thought about those days in my grandma’s kitchen.
+While I was dipping the brioche in the milk I thought about those days in my grandmother’s kitchen.
 I recalled her putting oil in the pan, I’ve put butter.
-The smell spread in the kitchen, sweet and mouthwatering and resembling the smell that used to spread in my grandmothers kitchen.
-The smell a child engraved in its memory, not only a smell of bread in the pan but the one of love and happiness.
+The smell spread in the kitchen, sweet and mouthwatering and resembling the smell that used to spread in her kitchen.
+It’s the smell a child engraved in its memory, the one of love and happiness.

 4 slices of old bread, cca 2 cm thick

 4 slices of cheese ( I like to use comté)